mem48/geocompr/main.md

 ## The history of geocomputing with R

-This book focuses on the 'new' way of doing geocomputation for practical purposes and to ensure that what you learn here is 'future-proof'.
-There is one caveat to this, however: younger packages are generally less stable and may undergo changes to the way they function or (more commonly) add more features.
-In other words:
+There are many benefits of using recent packages such as **sf**, with the caveat that they are generally less stable that mature packages such as **sp**.

-> If you live on the cutting edge you risk getting hurt.
+This is captured by the saying "if you live on the cutting edge you risk getting hurt".

-It is therefore worth being aware of the history of the development of spatial data functionality in R.
+This is a good reason to know about the history of the development of support for spatial data in R.
-This not only because the incumbent packages are highly mature: there is a wealth of functions, use-cases and teaching material written using older packages in R's spatial ecosystem, so it's worth being aware of the history preceding the rise of **sf** depicted in Figure \@ref(fig:cranlogs).
+Another is that there is a wealth of functions, use-cases and teaching material written using older packages in R's spatial ecosystem.

 The beginnings of spatial capabilities in R are closely connected with its predecessor - the S language [@bivand_implementing_2000].
 The decade of the 1990s involved many significant developments of S scripts for spatial data analysis.